Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Claire Hegstrom

-Those who filed 2018 or 2019 federal income taxes or receive Social Security benefits: The IRS will pull your deposit account information from the most recent taxes you’ve filed, or from your account number linked to Social Security payments.
+Those who filed 2019 federal income taxes or receive Social Security benefits: The IRS will pull your deposit account information from the most recent taxes you’ve filed, or from your account number linked to Social Security payments.

-Those who haven’t filed in two years or can’t remember which account is linked for refunds: You can simply send the IRS your account information on the secure site they specifically created for the CARES Act stimulus checks.
+Those who haven’t filed in two years or can’t remember which account is linked for refunds: You can simply send the IRS your account information on the secure site they specifically created for the stimulus checks.
 Visit https://www.irs.gov/coronavirus/economic-impact-payments to update your financial institution information and home address on the Non-Filers: Enter Payment Info form.

 If you do not have a bank account linked to the IRS for taxes or Social Security: You may receive a check in the mail.
 If you have an account or new address where you’d like your stimulus check sent, visit https://www.irs.gov/coronavirus/economic-impact-payments to input your information into the Get My Payment form on the IRS secure site.
 This is the only site approved by the IRS, and the only way they will attempt to collect your information.
 There have been multiple scams brewing in light of this stimulus package news, so please stay alert and cautious to protect yourself and your finances.

+Paper checks will be mailed throughout the month of January.
 During this pandemic, the safest way to deposit your check is by using the remote deposit feature on your credit union or bank’s online or mobile application.
 You can also use deposit-taking ATMs at your financial institution to securely deposit the check.

 Pro tip: For mobile check deposit, make sure to endorse the check with “For mobile deposit only at financial institution name” directly under your signature to ensure a seamless experience.